This is a gear review about the best trail runners for thru-hiking in 2023.

 Read the in-depth review of the Best Hiking Socks.

-Most of the trail running shoes for hiking in this review are supplied with decent quality insoles.
+Most of the shoes in this review are supplied with quality insoles.
 Some people will find that they are soft and comfortable but do not provide the support they need.
 If you have issues with your feet, knees, hips, or back then you might need orthotic inserts prescribed by a qualified podiatrist.

 For many years I used orthotics due to long-term foot issues.
 But for many people, a good pair of Insoles might be a good investment.